 1. Business Visa

 To be clear, there is no difference between a Bali business visa and an Indonesian business visa – A business Visa provides We have written about business visas extensively over the last few months, but for those who are new to this website, here are a few things to know.

-First, a business visa in Bali is a type of visit visa, which means you cannot use it to find work.
-You cannot also engage in an economic or income-generating activity.
-Its purpose is to meet up with potential business partners, look for suppliers, set up a representative office, or attend a conference or a meeting, to name a few.
+First, a business visa in Bali is a type of visitation visa.
+What this means is, it is illegal for you to be drawing an Indonesian-sourced salary from a company established in Indonesia.
+Its sole purpose is to facilitate business-related activities such as meetings with potential business partners, looking for suppliers, setting up a representative office, or attend a conference, to name a few.

 Being a sponsor is challenging since it relies a lot on mutual trust, but as long as you find a good partner and you will follow the rules of the country, your sponsor will help you meet your objectives in being in Indonesia.

 Contact us for more information about visa types in Indonesia and a visa sponsor in Bali.
 We will make sure that your stay will not break any national and local law and you can enjoy your stay in Bali to the fullest.